Christmas: Decorations

 Since the 16th century, the poinsettia, a native plant from Mexico, has been associated with Christmas carrying the Christian symbolism of the Star of Bethlehem; in that country it is known in Spanish as the Flower of the Holy Night.
 Other popular holiday plants include holly, mistletoe, red amaryllis, and Christmas cactus.
+Along with a Christmas tree, the interior of a home may be decorated with these plants, along with garlands and evergreen foliage.
+The display of Christmas villages has also become a tradition in many homes this season.
+The outside of houses may be decorated with lights and sometimes with illuminated Christmas figures.
+Mistletoe features prominently in European myth and folklore (for example, the legend of Baldr).
+It is customary to hang a sprig of mistletoe in the house at Christmas, and anyone standing underneath it may be kissed.

 Other traditional decorations include bells, candles, candy canes, stockings, wreaths, and angels.
-Both the displaying of wreaths and candles in each window are a more traditional Christmas display.
-The concentric assortment of leaves, usually from an evergreen, make up Christmas wreaths and are designed to prepare Christians for the Advent season.
-Candles in each window are meant to demonstrate the fact that Christians believe that Jesus Christ is the ultimate light of the world.
+The wreaths and candles in each window are a more traditional Christmas display.
+The concentric assortment of leaves, usually from an evergreen, make up Christmas wreaths.
+Candles in each window are meant to demonstrate that Christians believe that Jesus Christ is the ultimate light of the world.

-Christmas lights and banners may be hung along streets, music played from speakers, and Christmas trees placed in prominent places.
+Christmas lights and banners may be hung along streets, music played by speakers, and Christmas trees placed in prominent places.
 It is common in many parts of the world for town squares and consumer shopping areas to sponsor and display decorations.
-Rolls of brightly colored paper with secular or religious Christmas motifs are manufactured for the purpose of wrapping gifts.
+Rolls of brightly colored paper with secular or religious Christmas motifs are manufactured to wrap gifts.
 In some countries, Christmas decorations are traditionally taken down on Twelfth Night.

 Nativity play

+The tradition of the Nativity scene comes from Italy.
+One of the earliest representation in art of the nativity was found in the early Christian Roman catacomb of Saint Valentine.
+It dates to about AD 380.
+Another, of similar date, is beneath the pulpit in Sant'Ambrogio, Milan.

 For the Christian celebration of Christmas, the viewing of the Nativity play is one of the oldest Christmastime traditions, with the first reenactment of the Nativity of Jesus taking place in A.D.
-1223.
-In that year, Francis of Assisi assembled a Nativity scene outside of his church in Italy and children sung Christmas carols celebrating the birth of Jesus.
-Each year, this grew larger and people travelled from afar to see Francis' depiction of the Nativity of Jesus that came to feature drama and music.
-Nativity plays eventually spread throughout all of Europe, where they remain popular.
+1223 in the Italian town of Greccio.
+In that year, Francis of Assisi assembled a Nativity scene outside of his church in Italy and children sang Christmas carols celebrating the birth of Jesus.

+Each year, this grew larger, and people travelled from afar to see Francis' depiction of the Nativity of Jesus that came to feature drama and music.
+Nativity plays eventually spread throughout all of Europe, where they remained popular.
 Christmas Eve and Christmas Day church services often came to feature Nativity plays, as did schools and theatres.
-In France, Germany, Mexico and Spain, Nativity plays are often reenacted outdoors in the streets.
+In France, Germany, Mexico, and Spain, Nativity plays are often reenacted outdoors in the streets.